 Top 7 English-Speaking Real Estate Lawyers in Japan

-These English-speaking real estate lawyers in Japan are here to help those looking to buy a property and be your legal consultant for rent, rent negotiation, eviction, defective housing, land boundaries, and more.
+These English-speaking real estate lawyers in Japan are here to help those looking to buy a property and can be your legal consultant for rent, rent negotiation, eviction, defective housing, land boundaries, and more.

 What can real estate lawyers do in Japan?